Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 ## Before we begin

-### Connect to ISU WiFi or VPN

-*Make sure you have access to either Putty, or Terminal.
+### *Make sure you have access to either Putty, or Terminal.
 If you don't, tell us!*

 ### Take notes of commands we go through
 Suggested format: